awailly/cis-ubuntu-ansible/README.md

 The details of each tasks operated on the target system is available in the [online documentation](http://cis-ubuntu-ansible.readthedocs.org/en/latest/).
 It is build on every commit based on the `docs/` repository content.

+## Contributing

+We accept modifications through pull requests.
+Please note that CI tests and code coverage are being performed automatically.
+All tests have to pass before accepting the contribution.

+Issues are welcome too, and we expect reproductible steps to have efficient discussions.

 ## License

 This project is under [GPL license](LICENSE).